-The designated individual shall maintain all use of force documentation, including the audiovisual record and the original afteraction review form for a minimum of six years.
-A separate file shall be established on each use of force incident.
+The Chief Immigration Enforcement Agent shall maintain all use-of-force documentation, including the audiovisual record and the original After-Action Review form for a minimum of 6 years.
+A separate file shall be established on each use-of-force incident.